AdobeDocs/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 >[!NOTE]
 >
 >Renewing the SSL certificates of your subdomains is only required if you chose to manage certificates yourself rather than delegating this process to Adobe.
-Delegating your subdomains' SSL certificates to Adobe is strongly recommended, as Adobe will automatically create the certificate and renew it every year before it expires.
+Delegating management of your subdomains' SSL certificates to Adobe is strongly recommended, as Adobe will automatically create the certificate and renew it every year before it expires.
 [Learn more on SSL certificates management](monitoring-ssl-certificates.md#management)

 The SSL certificate renewal process includes 3 steps: